Facts and figures

 Greenhouse gas emissions

-• The University conducts a simplified carbon footprint assessment on a yearly basis.
-Every four years, an in-depth assessment is undertaken using additional surveys.
+• The university conducts a summary assessment of its emissions every year.
+Every four years, a more detailed assessment is conducted using additional surveys.

-• Heating and transportation, in particular air travail, are the biggest sources of greenhouse gas emissions.
+• Heating and transport, particularly air travel, are the largest sources of emissions.

-• Between 2020 and 2022, emissions fell drastically due to the distruption to the institution’s activities caused by the COVID-19 pandemic.
+• Between 2020 and 2022, emissions fell sharply due to disruption to the institution’s activities caused by the pandemic.

-• In accordance with the GHG Protocol, direct and indirect emissions from the University’s activities are accounted for.
-However, due to the complexity and lack of data, the footprint does not include every purchase category at this stage.
-More detailed analyses would be needed to quantify the impact of procurement.
+• In accordance with the international GHG Protocol standard, the assessment considers the institution’s direct and indirect emissions.
+However, due to the complexity of the process and a lack of data, not all purchases are included in the assessment at this stage.
+More detailed analyses would be required for this purpose.

 Energy consumption

-• The Buildings, Environment and Security Department (SBES) monitors energy consumption and implements optimization measures.
+• The Buildings, Environment and Safety Department (SBES) monitors energy consumption and proposes measures to optimise it.

-• Most of the buildings that the University occupies are connected to the district heating network managed by a local energy provider.
+• Most of the University’s buildings are connected to the distance heating network (CAD), which is managed by Viteos.
 Currently, this network is mainly powered by fossil fuels (gas).

-• A few small buildins are heated by gas or oil, but their number is decreasing (heat pump installation, connection to district heating).
+• A few small buildings are still heated directly by gas or fuel oil, but this number is decreasing due to the installation of heat pumps and connection to the CAD.

-• Between 2019 and 2024, total electricity consumption fell by 19%, mainly as a result of optimisation projects on the UniMail site.
-However, future electricity consumption depends on the needs of research equipment.
+• Between 2019 and 2025, total electricity consumption fell by 16%, largely thanks to optimisation projects at the UniMail site.
+However, electricity consumption depends on the requirements of research equipment.

 Academic travel